Healthycell REM Sleep Review

 Cost, packaging, and microgel

-At $49.95 for a 30 day supply, this concoction was going to have to work wonders for me to choose it over a cheap as chips bottle of valerian, melatonin or classic anti-histamines.
+So at a cost of $49.95 for a 30 day supply, the Healthycell REM Sleep was going to have to work wonders for me to choose it over much cheaper sleep aids, such as valerian or melatonin.

-And as you can see in the photo above, my supply of REM Sleep came in a small shoe-sized box, with 30 gel packs inside.
-Healthycell say that they use a gel to help increase absorption.
+As you can see in the photo above, my supply of REM Sleep came in a small shoe-sized box, with 30 gel packs inside.

 Our MICROGEL supplements are designed from the outset to provide maximum bioavailability, enabling people to absorb the full quantity of active nutrients into their bloodstream, and then into cells, where they work to improve health.